How to get into voice acting

 There’s lots to learn so that you can achieve really decent results when recording voiceover from home.

 Try not to be daunted by the technical side of voiceover.
-Many Voiceover Kickstart members who didn’t know a thing about microphones, interfaces etc are now experts at running their own home-studio for recording voiceover work.
+Many Voiceover Kickstart members who didn’t know a thing about microphones, interfaces etc are now experts at running their own home-studio for recording voiceover jobs.
 In addition to our regular Home Studio 101 sessions, we have a section in our community for Home Studio Feedback dedicated to refining your recording quality.
+Access the free VOICEOVER STUDIO TIPS

 Before you even purchase your recording equipment, YouTube is full of tutorials and reviews.
 But take care as not all advice is good advice or entirely relevant to you at your stage.
 You may find that you need to wade through hours of rubbish in order to learn practical technical skills that are really relevant to recording voiceover in a home-studio setting.

-You don’t simply become a voiceover artist overnight.
-Owning a microphone and knowing how to read out loud might be two of the basic requirements but there is SO MUCH MORE TO IT than that.
-Successful VOs balance their time and energy developing expertise across a very wide range of areas that support their business as a whole.
+You don’t simply become a voice over artist overnight.
+Owning a microphone and knowing how to read out loud might be two of the basic requirements but there is so much more to a successful voice acting career than that.
+Successful voice actors balance their time and energy developing expertise across a very wide range of areas that support their business as a whole.
 You must do the same.

 Although within our membership we have specialist advice on branding, marketing, social media, websites, productivity, launching and sustaining your voiceover business, again YouTube can be a great resource for more general advice on running a successful business.